sph-mn/sph-script/readme.md

     ├── uptime-duration-ks
     └── uptime-start-ks

-16 directories, 186 files
+16 directories, 175 files
 ~~~

-additionally included are:
-* other/take-website-screenshots
-* other/xml-json-converter
-* other/web-search

-scripts in `1` are generally more useful and scripts in `2` are more experimental
+scripts in `1` are generally more useful and scripts in `2` are more experimental.

 # dependencies
-primarily posix shell (/bin/sh). the goal is to prefer posix shell, and use coreutils and bsd compatible commands. coreutils and other tools are preferred in this order: tr, sed, and ruby.
+primarily posix shell (/bin/sh). the goal is to prefer posix shell, and use coreutils and bsd compatible commands. tools are currently preferred in this order: shell, tr, sed, ruby.
-however, some scripts currently still have other dependencies, for example on [guile](https://www.gnu.org/software/guile/) and [sph-lib](https://github.com/sph-mn/sph-lib).
+however, some scripts currently still have other dependencies, for example on [guile](https://www.gnu.org/software/guile/).

 # installation
 assuming that "$HOME/exe" is listed in the $PATH environment variable (which it is not by default), you can use the following to symlink all scripts into the path (uses the gnu version of cp):